rmonvfer/wallapop_secret/README.md

     return str(codecs.encode(signature, 'base64').decode()).strip()
 ```

-The timestamp can be generated without problems using `time` as follows:
+Timestamps can get generated using `time` as follows:
 ```python
 timestamp = str(time.time()).split(".")[0]
 ```

-Interestingly, if you apply 2 times Base64DecodeFromUTF8 to the secret key, the following string is obtained:
+Applying Base64DecodeFromUTF8 twice on the secret key gives:
 ```
 Congrats, you've found it!
 Are you ready to join us? jobs@wallapop.com
 ```